-Figure 14-8.
+図 14-8.
 SPI Transaction #1 Without CRC

-Figure 14-9.
+図 14-9.
 SPI Transaction #2 Without CRC

-Figure 14-10.
+図 14-10.
 SPI Transaction #3 Without CRC

 The time required for the device to process commands and subcommands will differ based on the specifics of each.
 The direct commands generally will complete within 50 μs, while subcommands can take longer, with different subcommands requiring different duration to complete.
 For example, when a particular subcommand is sent, the device requires approximately 200 μs to load the 32-byte data into the internal subcommand buffer.
-If the host provides sufficient time for this load to complete before beginning to read the buffer (readback from addresses 0x40 to 0x5F), the device will respond with valid data, rather than 0xFFFF00.
-When data has already been loaded into the subcommand buffer, this data can be read back with approximately 50 μs interval between SPI transactions.
-The BQ76942 Technical Reference Manual provides more details on the approximate time duration required for specific commands and subcommands.
+If the host provides sufficient time for this load to complete before beginning to read the buffer (readback from addresses 0x40 to 0x5F), the device will respond with valid data, rather than 0xFFF00.
+When data has already been loaded into the subcommand buffer, this data can be read back with approximately 50-μs interval between SPI transactions.
+More detail regarding the approximate time duration required for specific commands and subcommands is provided in the BQ769142 Technical Reference Manual (SLUUCF2).

 The host software should incorporate a scheme to retry transactions that may not be successful.
-For example, if the device returns 0xFFFFFF on SPI\MISO, then the internal clock is not powered, and the transaction needs to be retried.
+For example, if the device returns 0xFFFFFF on SPI\MISO, then the internal clock was not powered, and the transaction will need to be retried.
 Similarly, if the device returns 0xFFFFAA on a transaction, this indicates the previous transaction encountered a CRC error, and so the previous transaction must be retried.
-As described above, if the device returns 0xFFFF00, then the previous transaction had not completed when the present transaction was sent, which may mean the previous transaction should be retried, or needs more time to complete.
+And as described above, if the device returns 0xFFFF00, then the previous transaction had not completed when the present transaction was sent, which may mean the previous transaction should be retried, or at least needs more time to complete.

-14.4 HDQ Communications Interface
+14.4 HDQ Communications

-The HDQ interface is an asynchronous return-to-one protocol where a processor communicates with the BQ76942 device using a single-wire connection to the ALERT pin or the HDQ pin, depending on configuration.
-Both the controller (host device) and responder (BQ76942) drive the HDQ interface using an open-drain driver with a pullup resistor from the HDQ interface to a supply voltage required on the circuit board.
-The BQ76942 device can be changed from the default communication mode to HDQ communication mode by setting the Settings:Configuration:Comm Type configuration register or by sending a subcommand (at which point the device switches to HDQ mode immediately).

-The SWAP\COMM\MODE() subcommand immediately changes the communications interface to that selected by the Comm Type configuration, while the SWAP\TO\HDQ() subcommand immediately changes the interface to HDQ using the ALERT pin.
+The HDQ interface is an asynchronous return-to-one protocol where a processor communicates with the BQ769142 device using a single-wire connection to the ALERT pin or the HDQ pin, depending on configuration.
+Both the master (host device) and slave (BQ769142) drive the HDQ interface using an open-drain driver, with a pullup resistor from the HDQ interface to a supply voltage required on the circuit board.
+The BQ769142 device can be changed from the default communication mode to HDQ communication mode by setting the Settings:Configuration:Comm Type configuration register, or sending a subcommand (at which point the device switches to HDQ mode immediately).
+Note that the SWAP\COMM\MODE() subcommand immediately changes the communications interface to that selected by the Comm Type configuration, while the SWAP\TO\HDQ() subcommand immediately changes the interface to HDQ using the ALERT pin.